jamescherti/jc-gentoo-portage/README.md

-# jc-gentoo-portage - Optimized /etc/portage Setup for Gentoo Linux
+# jc-gentoo-portage - A highly opinionated, performance-oriented Gentoo Portage /etc/portage desktop configuration

-The [jc-gentoo-portage](https://github.com/jamescherti/jc-gentoo-portage) repository houses a highly opinionated, performance-oriented Gentoo Portage configuration.
+The [jc-gentoo-portage](https://github.com/jamescherti/jc-gentoo-portage) repository houses a highly opinionated, performance-oriented Gentoo Portage desktop configuration.
 It can be used to build a lean and fast operating system by explicitly stripping away legacy dependencies, unneeded background daemons, and redundant toolkit libraries.

 These configuration files serve as a strict baseline to maximize hardware utilization, minimize compile times, and keep the system footprint as small as possible.